 Bristow Group Inc. is the leading global provider of innovative and sustainable vertical flight solutions.
-We primarily provide aviation services to a broad base of offshore energy companies and government entities.
-Our aviation services include personnel transportation, search and rescue ("SAR"), medevac, fixed wing transportation, unmanned systems and ad-hoc helicopter services.
+We primarily provide aviation services to a broad base of major integrated, national and independent energy companies.
+We also provide commercial search and rescue ("SAR") services in multiple countries and public sector SAR services in the United Kingdom ("U.K.") on behalf of the Maritime & Coastguard Agency ("MCA").
+Additionally, we offer fixed wing transportation and other aviation related solutions.
 Our energy customers charter our helicopters primarily to transport personnel to, from and between onshore bases and offshore production platforms, drilling rigs and other installations.

-Our core business of providing aviation services to leading global energy companies and government entities provides us with geographic and customer diversity which helps mitigate risks associated with a single market or customer.
-We currently have customers in Australia, Brazil, Canada, Chile, the Dutch Caribbean, the Falkland Islands, Guyana, India, Mexico, the Netherlands, Nigeria, Norway, Spain, Suriname, Trinidad, the United Kingdom ("U.K.") and the United States ("U.S.").
+Our core business of providing aviation services to leading global energy companies and public and private sector SAR services provides us with geographic and customer diversity which helps mitigate risks associated with a single market or customer.
+We currently have customers in Australia, Brazil, Canada, Chile, the Dutch Caribbean, Guyana, India, Mexico, the Netherlands, Nigeria, Norway, Spain, Suriname, Trinidad, the U.K and the United States ("U.S.").